stenglein-lab/2018_Todos_Santos/exercises/mapping_assembly_exercise.md

-# Downloading and Processing Datasets and Genomes exercise
+# Mapping and Assembly Exercise
 ---
+Todos Santos Genomics and Bioinformatics Workshop 2018

 ## In this exercise, we will download, process, and evaluate NGS datasets and genome sequences.
 We will:

 * Download a dataset from the SRA
 * Use the FASTQC tool to assess the quality of the reads in the dataset
-* Use trimmomatic to remove low quality parts of the reads
+* Trim low quality bases and adapter sequences from reads
 * Find and download genome sequences and associated annotation from NCBI
+* Map reads from a dataset to a reference genome
+* Perform de novo assembly

 ---

 ### Downloading an SRA dataset

+First, we will download publicly available datasets and sequences to work with.

 We will download one of the NGS datasets reported in [this paper](http://journals.plos.org/plospathogens/article?id=10.1371/journal.ppat.1004900)